cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/integration-guides.md

 Cinchy exposes a Tableau Web Data Connector that provides access to Cinchy Saved Queries as data sources in Tableau.
 Tableau versions 2019.2+ are supported.

 {% hint style="info" %}
-&#x20;An active internet connection is required in order to use the Web Data Connector.
+&#x20;An active internet connection is required to use the Web Data Connector.
 {% endhint %}

 ### 3.1 Prerequisites